-The update process for the Transportation Plan is coordinated with the Comprehensive Plan which allows the land use plans to be evaluate with the long range transportation plan.
-This process involves a Comprehensive Planning oversight committee (LPlan Advisory Committee) composed of individuals appointed by the City of Lincoln and Lancaster County, along with representatives from the City-County Planning Commission with technical support and policy guidance from the MPO's Long Range Transportation Plan Technical Advisory Subcommittee.
-The scope of the LPlan Advisory Committee includes a review of the full breadth of surface transportation issues, involving streets and highways, public transportation, and railroads.
-The resulting Long Range Transportation Plan is intended to fulfill the Federal transportation planning requirements.

-Candidate projects and strategies for inclusion in the LRTP undergo an assessment and prioritization analysis with the land use assumptions, system operations and maintenance, intermodal, safety, management systems, transit, bicycle, pedestrian, congestion, and Intelligent Transportation Systems (ITS) needs as well as other projects and strategies in the Plan.
-Project evaluations also include Environmental Justice and Title VI Criteria for disproportionate impacts and distribution of benefits on low-income and minority populations.
+This process involved a citizen oversight planning committee (LPAC) that included representatives from the City-County Planning Commission.
+Technical support and policy guidance was provided by the MPO's Technical Advisory Subcommittee.
+The scope of the LPlan Advisory Committee included a full review of the surface transportation issues, involving streets and highways, public transportation, and railroads.
+The resulting candidate projects and strategies for inclusion in the LRTP underwent an assessment and prioritization analysis that was based upon the land use assumptions, system operations and maintenance, intermodal, safety, management systems, transit, bicycle, pedestrian, congestion, and Intelligent Transportation Systems (ITS) needs in the Plan as well as new policy and program strategies.
+Project evaluations also include Environmental Justice and Title VI Criteria that evaluate any potential impacts or the disproportionate distribution of benefits that may exclude low-income and minority populations.
 Environmental considerations are also integrated into the long range planning process through the review candidate projects and document potential environmental impacts.